STARGUARD

 Cleaning up and painting the miniatures

 An all female army amassing.
 The Starguard miniatures are 1:72 (a man is 24-25 mm, or an inch, tall at this scale).
 I've used 20mm and 40mm bases (from Hasslefree miniatures).
-I prefer to keep the bases somewhat flat, simple and natural without much noise, because the focus should be on the miniature.
+I prefer to keep the bases somewhat flat, simple and natural looking, without much noise.
+The focus should be on the miniature and not base-noise.
+It's a good idea to "wash" (it's a sort of dark paint which flows into crevices) the minis for photos like this, so the details show up.
+I didn't have any wash at the time though.

 Starguard Amazons